 When to stop bathing kids together?
 Or with a parent?
 Expert Advice & Tips

 This is also a topic that may be triggering for you.
-Especially if you were sexually abused as a child, as your priority will be to keep your children safe.
-So in this situation, do what works for your family.
+Especially if you were sexually abused as a child, as your priority will be to keep your children safe, so in this situation, do what works for your family.

 When should adults stop bathing with children?